TheDarpos/Fusion-Dock/README.md

 # Installation

  ## Ubuntu and Ubuntu based distros
+   Make sure you have pip3 installed, if not install it by running `sudo apt install python3-pip`

    First of all we will need to clone the repository, run `git clone https://github.com/MrPotatoBobx/Diffusion-Dock`

    After we have cloned the dock we will change our directory in to it via `cd Diffusion-Dock`